teq-niq/pingfed-automation/Setup.md

 # PingFed Automation Setup steps

+## Temporary WIP Note:
+Due to some changes in new PingFederate 11.3.0 compared to earlier versions this automation needs some change.
+Will work on it and update.
+It continues to support the earlier PingFederate versions.

 ## Prerequisites
 - Java JDK 17
 - JAVA_HOME environment variable should be correctly setup.